Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 Asynchronous client-side methods
 --------------------------------

 sdbus-c++ also supports asynchronous approach at the client (the proxy) side.
 With this approach, we can issue a D-Bus method call without blocking current thread's execution while waiting for the reply.
-We go on doing other things, and when the reply comes, a given callback is invoked within the context of the D-Bus dispatcher thread.
+We go on doing other things, and when the reply comes, either a given callback handler will be invoked within the context of the event loop thread, or a future object returned by the async call will be set the returned value.6

 ### Lower-level API

-Considering the Concatenator example based on lower-level API, if we wanted to call `concatenate` in an async way, we'd have to pass a callback to the proxy when issuing the call, and that callback gets invoked when the reply arrives:
+Considering the Concatenator example based on lower-level API, if we wanted to call `concatenate` in an async way, we have two options: We either pass a callback to the proxy when issuing the call, and that callback gets invoked when the reply arrives:

 ```c++
 int main(int argc, char *argv[])